CRCA Sub-team Rules

 - I will follow the NYC Parks Department rules of conduct:

-- I will not ride in the recreation lane while racing in City Parks.
+- I will not ride in the runners lane while racing in City Parks.

-- I will not participate in dangerous group rides in City Parks such as the “night ride.”
+- I will not participate in dangerous group rides in City Parks.

 - I will treat club members, racers, officials, park users, and the public, with respect.